As an organisation we’ve made great strides forward, and are acknowledged as a leading-edge employer when it comes to LGBT+ equality.

 We estimate that there are some 2500+ lesbian, gay, bisexual and transgender (LGBT+) and non-binary colleagues within the Group.
 If we are to become the best bank for customers then we must continue to ensure that this vision is inclusive of the LGBT+ community.

 Our commitment to our LGBT+ agenda is led from the top.
 Our Executive Sponsor for Sexual Orientation and Gender Identity, Janet Pope, champions our LGBT+ programme and activities.

-This year, we launched our #AlwaysProud campaign because for us, Pride isn’t a month in the calendar, it’s an all-year celebration of sexualities and identities.
+In 2020, we launched our #AlwaysProud campaign because for us, Pride isn’t a month in the calendar, it’s an all-year celebration of sexualities and identities.

 We continue to push the boundaries in our marketing and advertising, making it much more inclusive and representative of our customers.